NightQuest/scripthook-classes/trunk/ScriptHook/ReadmeSDK.txt

 Another sample called Speedo is included to demonstrate usage of the extensible services framework ScriptHook 0.3.0+ provides.
 Press ALT+F10 to bring up a menu in this sample.

+ScriptHook 0.4.0+ contains some breaking API changes which require you to make some minor changes to your code to get them to compile.
+See UpdateGuide.txt for more information.

 For development, you can choose to use your own ASI loader or use the one provided in the DevLoader directory.
 DevLoader implements a menu interface to loading/unloading